Joustie/python-leostream-adminclient/README.md

 ##  Browse to api
 Go to http://localhost:8000/docs

-All methods save the json response body to a file in the json directory of the server.
+All methods save the json response body to a file in the designated  json directory of the server.
 The output is also written to the console of the server.